Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Experiments

-We benchmark MAMP on two widely-used datasets DAVIS-2017 and YouTube-VOS.
-DAVIS-2017 is a commonly used dataset with \emph{short} videos and complex scenes.
+\textbf{DAVIS-2017} \cite{davis2017} is commonly for VOS in \emph{short} video clips and complex scenes.
 It contains 150 videos with over 200 objects.
+The validation set of DAVIS-2017 contains 30 videos.

-YouTube-VOS is the largest dataset with \emph{long} videos.
-YouTube-VOS contains more than 4000 high-resolution videos with more than 7000 objects.
-Unlike previous methods that leverage several external datasets to train the model, we only train our model on YouTube-VOS and test our model on both DAVIS-2017 and YouTube-VOS.
+\textbf{YouTube-VOS} \cite{s2s} is the largest dataset for VOS with \emph{long} video clips.
+It contains over 4000 high-resolution videos with 7000+ objects.
+The validation set of YouTube-VOS 2018 contains 474 videos.
+Unlike previous methods \cite{STM,rmnet} that leverage several external datasets to train the model, we only train our model on YouTube-VOS and test our model on both DAVIS-2017 and YouTube-VOS.
+Unless specified otherwise, the YouTube-VOS dataset in this paper refers to the 2018 version which is consistent with previous benchmarks.